Latency in System Design

 Latency can also be optimized by making smarter choices regarding storage layer, data modelling, outbound call fanout, etc. Here are some ways to optimize it at an application level:

-• Inefficient algorithms are the most apparent sources of latency in code.
-It is necessary to avoid unnecessary loops or nested expensive operations.
+• Inefficient algorithms are the most apparent sources of latency.
+It is necessary to avoid unnecessary loops or expensive operations.

 • Use design patterns that avoid locking because multithreaded locks introduce latency.